1924 Auckland Rugby League season: City v Marist (Christchurch)

+On the call of time Mike Flynn, the City fullback, and a well known featherweight boxer from Australia broke his left leg at the shin when being tackled by a Marist player.
+The break was audible to the spectators nearby.
+He was taken to Auckland Hospital.
+Flynn had broken his collarbone in a game in 1923.
+J McCormick, a Marist forward was cut over the eye which required stitches and he was replaced by A Bateman.
+The match drew 10,000 spectators with the 'home' side winning through a four try effort with forward George Reid getting two of them.

-City v Marist
+City v Marist ('champion of champions')

+The winners of the championship (Marist), and the winners of the Roope Rooster (City) met in a special fixture at the end of the season.
+It was the second year that such a game had been arranged and following the death of Bill Stormont the following year the game became an annual fixture which was played for the Bill Stormont Memorial Shield after it was donated by his family.

 Lower grades

 There were 6 lower grade competitions in 1924 with the 6th grade split into an A and B division.

 Second grade

-Otahuhu United won the competition after defeating Richmond Rovers 17-5 on September 6 in the final.
+Otahuhu Rovers won the competition after defeating Richmond Rovers 17-5 on September 6 in the final.
+Otahuhu had won the A Section and Richmond the B Section.
 The standings are incomplete with around 18 rounds being played.
 Athletic withdrew after 3 rounds, Marist and Ellerslie withdrew after 7 rounds, and the Manukau side withdrew when the Manukau board switched to rugby union in protest at a decision by Auckland Rugby League in July.
 Kingsland won the knockout final when they defeated Otahuhu 6 points to 3 on October 18.